GrassShi/Weather.io-V1/README.md

 - Could make the UI more responsive to different large screen sizes (text overflow, better thumbnail design, etc)

 - Implement more custom line graph UI

+- add all icons to the icon mapping enum (I have definitely missed a lot of the weather conditions I considered rare so those do not have icons and I do not like the WeatherAPI given icons)